Elke Breitenbach

-Elke Breitenbach (born 8 December 1961 in Frankfurt) is a German politician of The Left who served as Senator for Integration, Labour and Social Affairs in the Berlin state government from 2016 to 2021.
+Elke Breitenbach (born 8 December 1961 in Frankfurt) is a German politician who served as Senator for Integration, Labour and Social Affairs in the Berlin state government from 2016 to 2021.
 She previously sat as a member of the Abgeordnetenhaus of Berlin from 2003 to 2017.
+Currently sitting as an Independent, she was a member of Die Linke until 2024.

 Early career and personal life

 From 1976 to 1981, Breitenbach attended vocational school in Obertshausen in the field of social pedagogy, graduating and earning her Abitur in Babenhausen.
 She then studied political science at the Free University of Berlin from 1981 to 1989 and graduated with a diploma.

 After completing her studies, she worked from 1989 to 1991 as a research assistant at Technische Universität Berlin in the project "Cooperation between vocational schools and organizations involved in trade union youth work in Berlin and Herford".
 She then worked from 1992 to 1997, as a trade union secretary in the Trade, Banking and Insurance Union (HBV) in the areas of women, youth, and vocational training.
 After leaving this position, she relied on unemployment benefits.

 In 1998–99 she worked as a historian at the Sachsenhausen Memorial, and from 1999 to 2002 was a consultant for social security systems for the Bundestag faction of the Party of Democratic Socialism (PDS).
 In 2002–03, she worked in the Senate of Berlin and was personal assistant to Senator for Health, Social Affairs, and Consumer Protection Heidi Knake-Werner.

-Breitenbach is married to fellow Left politician Thomas Nord.
+Breitenbach is married to Left politician Thomas Nord.